 Here, you’ll encounter the latest models with the largest screens and the biggest storage options.
 Cell phones in this price range don’t leave anything out – features, screen size, and capacities are all top-notch.
 If you absolutely must have the most modern cell phone available, expect to pay for the privilege.

-If you’re interested in buying an insurance plan for your unlocked cell phone, shop around before signing up for your carrier’s protection plan.
+If you’re interested in an insurance plan for your unlocked cell phone, shop around before signing up for your carrier’s protection plan.
 Most wireless carriers offer device insurance for a monthly fee, but carrier-backed insurance plans often include expensive “gotchas.”
 These range from higher copayments in the event of a claim to circumstances that aren’t covered, like water damage.
-Many third-party smartphone warranties feature better benefits at a lower cost, so do some side-by-side comparisons before signing up for one.
+Many third-party smartphone protection plans feature better benefits at a lower cost, so do some side-by-side comparisons before signing up for one.

-If you’re buying a GSM phone, try the SIM card from your old phone before purchasing a new one.
+If you’re getting a GSM phone, try the SIM card from your old phone before getting a new one.
 Most wireless carriers will tell you it’s necessary to get a new SIM card if you’re using an unlocked GSM phone, but in many cases, that’s simply not true.
 If you’re moving to a different GSM carrier (or staying with your current GSM carrier), the SIM card from your prior phone can be inserted into your new one.

 Q. Do unlocked cell phones receive carrier updates?

 A. It depends on the phone.
-If you buy an unlocked Android phone from a specific wireless carrier, they will send updates to your phone, but only after they’ve published updates to their customers with locked phones.
+If you choose an unlocked Android phone from a specific wireless carrier, they will send updates to your phone, but only after they’ve published updates to their customers with locked phones.
 That said, if you have an unlocked Android phone, you can download and install updates directly from Google without having to wait for your carrier to send them to you.
 If you own an iPhone, you’ll receive updates directly from Apple and won’t have to worry about carrier updates.

 Q. Can I trade in my old smartphone for a discount on an unlocked cell phone?